mywave-me/mywave-ui-examples/examples/custom-field-react-starter/DEVELOPER_GUIDE.md

 - Ensure that the @mywave/ui-react package is installed and properly configured in your project.

 - Customize the CustomField component further to handle other field types or validation logic as needed.

+- You can include any number of custom fields as part of the MyWave UI

 - Refer to the [MyWave UI Examples repository](https://github.com/mywave-me/mywave-ui-examples) for more examples and configurations.